Proven to be absolutely delicious at any time of the day!

-- 2 teaspoons calcium water (see Pomona’s Pectin Packet)
+- 2 teaspoons calcium water (see the pectin instructions or this video)

 - 2 tablespoons of lemon juice

-2. Rinse your raspberries then place them into your preserving pan and give them a mash with a potato masher to release some of the juice and natural pectin.
-Place your pot on the heat and bring the raspberries to the boil.
+- Rinse your raspberries then place them into your preserving pan and give them a mash with a potato masher to release some of the juice and natural pectin.
+Place your pot on the heat and bring the raspberries to a boil.
 Cook them for a few minutes to release further juice.

-3. In the meantime, mix you Pomona’s Pectin with 100 grams of your xylitol or sugar.
+- In the meantime, mix the Low Methyl-ester Pectin with 100 grams of your xylitol or sugar.

-5. Add your lemon juice, calcium water and your remaining xylitol or sugar and mix in well.
+- Add your lemon juice, calcium water, and your remaining xylitol or sugar, and mix in well.

-7. Using a ladle and jar funnel place your jam into your hot, 250 ml jars, leaving a one and a half centimetre headspace.
+- Using a ladle and jar funnel place your jam into your hot, 250 ml jars, leaving a one-and-a-half centimetre headspace.
 Clean the rims of the jar to ensure you get a good clean seal and cap with your new lids.

-9. Alternatively, if you did not pre sterilize your jars and lids, process in a boiling water bath for 10 minutes.
+- Alternatively, if you did not pre-sterilise your jars and lids, process them in a boiling water bath for 10 minutes.